BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 This shows the information about the inference time for every frame.
 We think it shows the data bus latency from cpu/main memory to the GPU.

-## Running `pman` and `pfioh` on Power9 Cluster in the Mass Open Cloud

-### Benchmarking result.
+### Benchmarking Results
 On ppc64le machine, the typical inference time for each frame is about 4 ms. However in x86_64 machine, we got about 6~7 ms inference time for every frame.
 We think the differnece is significant (powerpc is about 40% faster than x86_64).

+## Running `pman` and `pfioh` on Power9 Cluster in the Mass Open Cloud

+### LIZZY

 ### Troubleshooting